PaulSec/HQLmap/README.md

 HQLMap
 ========

-This project has been created to exploit Blind HQL Injections.
+This project has been created to exploit HQL Injections.
 The tool has been written in Python and is released under MIT License.

 ### Where can you try the tool ?

-If you have a fast environment where you can try the tool, I would recommend using RopeyTasks : https://github.com/continuumsecurity/RopeyTasks/
+If you want a fast vulnerable environment where you can try the tool, I would recommend using RopeyTasks : https://github.com/continuumsecurity/RopeyTasks/

 Moreover, if you want further information regarding HQLi, check this blog post :